Introduction

 3. Obesity and Visceral Fat

-Research shows that diet quality matters more than calorie count.
-Even individuals with normal body weight may develop NAFLD if they consume a Western-style diet high in sugars and processed fats.
+Research shows that the quality of food matters more than calories.
+Even people with normal weight can develop NAFLD if they follow a Western-style diet high in sugar and processed fats, common foods that cause fatty liver.

 Management of NAFLD: Turning the Tide

-If you are diagnosed with NAFLD, it is important to manage it promptly.
-With the right regimen and diet, early-stage (Grade 1) NAFLD can be reversed.
+If you are diagnosed with NAFLD, managing it early is essential.
+With the right lifestyle changes and diet, early-stage NAFLD can be reversed.

 1. Weight Loss

-Weight loss is one of the most effective treatments.
+Weight loss is one of the most effective ways to reduce fatty liver disease.

-A 7–10% reduction in body weight improves liver fat, inflammation, and fibrosis.
+A 7–10% drop in body weight can improve liver fat, inflammation, and fibrosis.

 2. Exercise as Medicine